Cabinet members in memories of slavery • Crowd expected at the pump

 and then this:

-A protest march has been organized in Nanterre for Nahel, a 17-year-old boy who was shot dead by a police officer.
+A protest march has been organized in Nanterre, near Paris, for Nahel, a 17-year-old boy who was shot dead by a police officer this week.
 This trip was organized by his mother.

 Protest march for Nahel’s shooting death: ‘He died for nothing’